 I review score of books is based solely on how much I enjoyed them.

 While I would love to support my fellow indie authors, recent financial strains make that hard.
-If I decide to review your book, I will ask for either the PDF or similar file.
-That doesn’t guarantee a review; I’m busy.
+If I decide to review your book, I will ask for either the PDF or Mobi; if you’re capable of sending an Amazon gift of a physical copy, that’s cool too.
+If I accept a free copy of your book, that doesn’t guarantee a review; I’m busy.
 Life happens that way.
 However, if in the event that I don’t finish or can’t get into the book, I probably won’t leave a review.

 For writing advice, be as specific as you can or I may meander a bit in the general subject of you comment.